Error Handling

 }

-All tasks will continue even if earlier tasks fail.
+All actions will continue even if earlier actions fail.

 {